USF Residence Hall Game Console Registration

 - Your game console MUST be using USF's wireless network or be directly connected to the wall ethernet jack in your room.
 It can not be connected through a cable/dsl router.

 Fill in the information requested below and we will email you back once we've made the necessary changes.
-This process may take up to two days, so please be patient.
+This process may take up to two business days, so please be patient.